Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * STARBASE_CAPACITY_BASE: 2 from 3
  * STARBASE_CAPACITY_SYSTEM_MULT: 0.08 from 0.1
  * Capacity Subsidies: +40% energy from jobs from +50%
- * criminal_job_weight: 9 from 5 (one less than specialist)

 ### Boosts
  * Leadership max cap: 15 from 10
- * Be careful out there (event): All players (AIs not included) start with a passive 40% boost to starbase damage, -33% starbase upgrade cost, -33 defense platform build cost for the first 20 years of the game.
+ * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -33% starbase upgrade cost and -33% defense platform build cost for the first 20 years of the game.

 ## Government